RILAB/rilab.github.io/markdown/people.md

 </div>
 **Anne Lorant**

 Anne has worked as the lab manager since 2012.
-In addition to running the show, she works all the magic to get us from seed to .bam file.
+In addition to running the show, she works the magic to get us from seed to .bam.
 Anne is concurrently doing a PhD in teosinte evolutionary genetics with [Maud Tenaillon](http://moulon.inra.fr/~mtenaillon/).

 <!-- break -->
 <br><br><br>